AleksBulajic/AleksBulajic/README.md

 Hello, I'm Aleksandar Bulajic, and I'm passionate about becoming a full-stack software engineer.
 I have experience and proficiency in a variety of technologies, which allows me to create efficient and innovative solutions for real-world problems.

 ## Skills
-Front-end: JavaScript, HTML, CSS, React.js
+Front-end: JavaScript, HTML, CSS, React.js,

-Back-end: Node.js, Express, Python, Django
+Back-end: Node.js, Express, Python, Django,

 Databases: MongoDB, SQ

 # Contact
- You can reach me via email at: aleks.bulajic25@gmail.com
+ You can reach me via email at: aleks.bulajic25@gmail.com,

  linkedin: https://www.linkedin.com/in/aleksandar-bulajic-dev/